harvard-lil/the-cloud/README.md

 Then `deactivate` when you are done using the environment.

-To update poetry, run `poetry self update` or `poetry self update -q`.
-If those don't work, you can always remove then reinstall poetry.
+To update Poetry, run `poetry self update` or `poetry self update -q`.
+If those don't work, you can always remove then reinstall Poetry.

 ```
 rm -rf ~/.local/share/pypoetry/